bfox9900/CAMEL99/README.md

 - Target loops now in separate file. (targloop.hsf)
 - LEAVE has been implemented per CAMEL Forth method
 - numerous speedups and size reductions in CODE words
-- new word: ^C? scans keyboard for control C
-- 4X faster than KEY?
+- new word: ^C? scans keyboard for control C. 4X faster than KEY?
 - TMR!
-TMR@ let you use the 9901 timer for limit timing
+TMR@ let you use the 9901 timer for limit timing MAX duration is 325mS
-- MS word uses the 9901 timer for accurate delays
+- MS word uses the 9901 timer for accurate delays in milli-seconds

 The file called CAMEL99 is a binary program file that should load and run on the TI-99 computer with the EDITOR/ASSEMBLER cartridge plugged into the console.
 The Forth system that is created is mostly true to the original Camel Forth by Brad Rodriguez but it has a few optimizations to better handle the low speed of the TI-99 computer.
 Mostly notably the dictionary search has been re-written in Assembler and is called (FIND).
 (See: 9900FAST.HSF)

 At this stage it is NOT a completed system, but a cross-compiler demonstration.
+V1.9 has no file interface to the TI-99 OS.

 Files in the LIB\ folder with the extension .FTH can be pasted into the CLASSIC99 TI-99 Emulator and they will compile and extend the system.

 Optional Binary Programs
 ------------------------